Remote Keylogging Attacks in Multi-user VR Applications: Evaluation

 \subsection{Our Attack Generalizes Across Applications}

-By performing our proposed attack on the additional three applications, we have successfully recovered the motion data from the collected traffic and infer the key participants typed.
+By performing our proposed attack on Galaxity~\cite{galaxity}, Sing Together: VR Karaoke~\cite{sing_together}, and oVRshot~\cite{ovrshot}, we have successfully recovered the motion data from the collected traffic and infer the key participants typed.
 For more details on the recovered packets, please refer to the examples in Appendix~\ref{appendix:example_photon_packet}.

 The performance of our attack is as detailed in Table~\ref{multiapp_result}.
 The slightly varied attack accuracy across applications may be attributed to differences in keyboard layouts and participant typing habits.
 Nevertheless, all attack results demonstrated performance comparable to our main experiment on Rec Room, underscoring the generalizability of our attack across different applications.